 - For those individuals (e.g., data collector, data managers, professional writing assistants, etc.) whose contributions did not justify authorship, a short acknowledgement section should be made to highlight what they have done during the research endeavour.

 Paper Preparation Template

 Title: Manuscript titles should not be longer than 50 words.
 Titles should be as clear as possible.

-Introduction/Background to the study: We discourage contributors from too many citations in the background.
-The introduction should merely set a stage for the study, if possible, justify in few words why the topic is relevant.
+Introduction/Background of the study: We discourage contributors from too many citations in the background.
+The introduction should merely set the stage for the study.
+If possible, justify in few words why the topic is relevant as well as why the study is worth conducting.
 Contributors may combine statement of the problem with the introduction or make it a sub-heading.

 Objectives of the Study

 The objectives should be clear with measurable variables.
 Contributors can then derive their research questions and hypotheses from the objectives.

 We encourage contributors to be as detailed as possible.
 The focus is on empirical studies, which must show globality and currency.

 We are very interested in the theoretical relevance of manuscripts.
 Contributors are encouraged to situate their studies within a theoretical framework, and show why the chosen theory (or theories) best anchors the study.

 Contributions must be rich in methodology by adhering to the scientific standard of conducting studies.
 We cannot take methodologies of few lines like 10 lines.
 We require details.
 For example, issues like validity, reliability and consent must be addressed.
 For content analysis, we require intercoder reliability.
 It should be noted that methodology is not another name for literature review.
 Authorities can only be cited when absolutely necessary, for example, to justify why a specific method, sample size, sampling technique, population, etc. was chosen.